History of Chinese Religion

 The Three Kingdoms period is also one of the bloodiest period in the history of China.
 A population census in late Eastern Han dynasty reported a population of approximately 56 million, while a population census in early Western Jin dynasty (after Jin re-unified China) reported a population of approximately 16 million.

-Period of Many Dynasties and New Buddhist Schools (263-618 CE)
+Religion in the Period of Many Dynasties and New Buddhist Schools (263-618 CE)

 Though these three kingdoms were reunited temporarily in 280 by the (Western) Jin dynasty, the contemporary non-Han Chinese (Wu Hu) ethnic groups ravaged the country in the early 4th century and provoked large-scale Han Chinese migrations to south of the Chang Jiang.
 In 303 the Di people rebelled and later captured Chengdu.
 Under Liu Yuan the Xiongnu rebelled near today's Linfen County; his successor Liu Cong captured and executed the last two Western Jin emperors.
 More than Sixteen states were established by these ethnic groups.
 The chaotic north was temporarily unified by Fu Jian who was defeated at the Battle of Feishui when he attempted to invade South China.
 Later on, Emperor Taiwu of Northern Wei reunified north China again, marking the beginning of the Northern Dynasties, a sequence of local regimes ruling over regions north of Chang Jiang.